dragonflydb/dragonfly-operator/README.md

 - Automatic failover
 - Scaling up/down the number of instances

+Currently, Dragonfly Operator is in **Alpha**.
 You can find more information about Dragonfly in the [official documentation](https://dragonflydb.io/docs/).

 ## Installation